elastic/kibana/x-pack/plugins/infra/public/components/infrastructure_node_metrics_tables/README.md

 `useInfrastructureNodeMetrics` hook.
 The key input to the hook is the `MetricsMap` which defines which metrics should be requested (by field and type of aggregation).
-By passing a `MetricsMap` to the helper `metricsToApiOptions` we get back the options we need to pass to `useInfrastructureNodeMetrics`.
+By passing a `MetricsMap` to the helper `metricsToApiOptions` we get back the options we need to pass to `useInfrastructureNodeMetrics`. `metricsToApiOptions` also returns a mapping object that is used to translate the field name to the format the API returns (e.g. `metric_0`).
-The `MetricsMap` type is mostly to ensure that the object key and the `field` value match to avoid mistakes. `metricsToApiOptions` also returns a mapping object that is used to translate the field name to the format the API returns (e.g. `metric_0`).
+The `MetricsMap` type is mostly to ensure that the object key and the `field` value match to avoid mistakes when re-ordering the metrics being used.

 `useInfrastructureNodeMetrics` also expects a timerange and a filter (in ES DSL) and a function to transform the Metrics Explorer response to something more suitable for the table component to